art for the everyday

 The Ripple Collection

 Sharing the joy of playing in the mud is one of my favorite parts of being a ceramicist.
-Whether you’re interested in a fun date night for you and your partner, additional programming for your ceramics studio or assisted living community, or a team-building activity for your organization, I can work with you to create the perfect clay experience to fit your needs.
+Whether you’re interested in upping your skill as a handbuiler, a fun date night for you and your partner, additional programming for your ceramics studio or assisted living community, a team-building activity for your organization, I can work with you to create the perfect clay experience to fit your needs.
+Get in touch!

 Workshops Workshops